When your vision is going, you notice.

 It’s simply much easier to “cope” with hearing loss than it is to deal with vision loss.

 That may be why the average person waits.
 And waits.
 And waits.
-They struggle with hearing loss up to 10 years before getting their first hearing aids.
+They struggle with hearing loss for up to 10 years before getting their first hearing aids.
 Can you imagine if you waited that long to get your first pair of reading glasses?

 When it comes to the way they impact your life, vision and hearing aren’t as different as you might think.